-Since then many prominent theories have risen to the occasion through which various researchers tried to explain what might have happened in the past.
-Sure the big bang was and still the best explanation that anyone can provide about the ultimate past of the universe, but theories like steady-state universe also drew attention from many.
+Since then, many prominent theories have risen to the occasion through which various researchers tried to explain what might have happened in the past.
+Sure the big bang was and still is the best explanation that anyone can provide about the ultimate past of the Universe, but theories like steady-state Universe also drew attention from many.

-No matter how convincing is the big bang theory look to one person, it’s not satisfactory to all.
-So here we discussed 7 of the most popular alternatives of the Big Bang, explaining the origin of the universe.
+No matter how convincing the big bang theory looks to one person, it’s not satisfactory to all.
+So here, we discussed 7 of the most popular alternatives of the Big Bang, explaining the origin of the Universe.

 7. Theory of Eternal Inflation

-Most recently in 2007, Alan Guth a cosmologist and theoretical physicist stated in his paper “Eternal inflation and its implications” that even-though the inflation is eternal to the future, it is not so in the past.
-Guth’s work is crucial as it not only demonstrated how eternal inflation might be the likely outcome of the inflation but it also tabulated whatever was known about the subject matter during that time.
+In 2007, Alan Guth, a cosmologist and theoretical physicist, stated in his paper “Eternal inflation and its implications” that even-though the inflation is eternal to the future, it is not so in the past.
+Guth’s work is crucial as it not only demonstrated how eternal inflation might be the likely outcome of the inflation, but it also tabulated whatever was known about the matter during that time.

 6. Conformal Cyclic Model

-Well, cyclic or oscillating models of the universe first came into the spotlight in the early 1900s, when it was considered by various scientists and most notably Albert Einstein in 1930.
-Right now there are 4 different variations of the cyclic model of the Universe and one of which is the Conformal Cyclic Cosmology devised by Roger Penrose.
+Well, cyclic or oscillating models of the Universe first came into the spotlight in the early 1900s, when it was considered by various scientists and most notably Albert Einstein in 1930.
+Right now, there are four different variations of the cyclic model of the Universe and one of which is the Conformal Cyclic Cosmology devised by Roger Penrose.